mrinalwadhwa/sfquickstarts/site/sfguides/src/build_a_private_custom_api_in_python/build_a_private_custom_api_in_python.md

 Note that the service is not public and that it doesn't have an ingress URL assigned.
 In the next step, you will learn how to reach the service.

-To verify, check the DNS of the API with this command:
+To verify, check that the DNS of the API is an internal domain:

 ```sql
 SHOW SERVICES;
 ```

-It should be `api.private.api.snowflakecomputing.internal`.
+> aside positive
+> Note the service's DNS from the `dns_name` column as that will be needed when creating the Ockam service.

 <!-- ------------------------ -->
 ## Accessing the Private API Securely